DynamicProgramr/db_optimization/README.md

 This file holds your credentials - database host (server), database name, username and password.
 If you want to receive email reports for the process, enter email information here too.

 # mysql_functions.php
-This file has a single function.
-If you are using version 0.3 (mysql_connect), uncomment those lines of code and comment out the PDO lines.
+This file now has two functions, one for a PDO connection and one for 'mysql_connect.'
+You should no longer have to edit this file.

 # dbMaintV0-3.php
 As noted above, version three uses "mysql_connect" for your database connection.
 This is an older version of the code that works with PHP 5.x and early versions of 7.x.